scopedb/percas/README.md

 ./target/debug/percas start --config-file dev/cluster/config-2.toml >dev/cluster/node-2.log 2>&1 &
 ```

-You can interact with the cluster through any node.
+You can interact with the cluster through any node, in this example they are `localhost:7654`, `localhost:7656` and `localhost:7658`.

 Percas will automatically handle data distribution and request routing across all nodes.

 ## License